 Planned Giving

-Over the years, many Cazenovia residents have made legacy gifts of land to CPF, ensuring that our trails, history and farmland are forever protected.
-Including CPF in your estate plans will also help ensure the future of Cazenovia … and it is not so difficult to do.
+Over the years, supporters have made legacy gifts to ensure that trails, history, and farmland are forever protected.
+Legacy Circle Members are honored and recognized during their lifetime and celebrated well beyond.
+And surprisingly, including CPF in your estate plans is not difficult to do.

 Bequests of real estate have been the most commonly made gift to CPF in the past.
 Depending on their conservation value and the landowner’s intent, these properties have either been added to the organization’s portfolio to be forever protected, or held as “trade land” to be sold or exchanged for real estate with higher conservation value.